September 10, 2021

-The 10 Most Common Spring Air Conditioning Problems
+The 10 Most Common Air Conditioning Problems and Solutions in Spring

 How to Prevent Air Conditioning Problems

-In a tough economy the last thing you need is a surprise air conditioning problems.
-The good news is many are preventable!
-Here are the most common air conditioning problems we see and how you can avoid them with some basic spring air conditioner maintenance.
+When temperatures start to warm up, the last thing you need is a surprise air conditioning problem.
+The good news is most common air conditioner problems are preventable!
+Here are the most common issues we see and how you can avoid them with some basic spring air conditioner maintenance.

 Switch Turned Off

 Some heating and A/C systems have a wall switch at the indoor unit for safety and convenience.
 It can easily be confused with a light switch.
 If this is accidentally switched off or left off during mild weather, your air conditioner will not start.

 Always check your air conditioner switch before calling for service.